carbon-language/carbon-lang/docs/design/generics/appendix-coherence.md

 -   It is harder to reason about.
 The behavior of `SongUtil.IsInHashSet` depends on the dynamic behavior of the program.
 At the time of the call, we may have no idea where the `HashSet` argument was created.
+-   An object may be created far from a call that has a particular interface requirement, with no guarantee that the object was created with any implementation of the interface at all.
 -   It requires more data space at runtime because we need to store a pointer to the witness table representing the implementation with the object, since it varies instead of being known statically.